Gabe1L2/Arithmetic-Formatter/README.md

    - **Description**: This budget tracker keeps track of personal spending by categorizing transactions as expenses and income, and calculates balances for each category.
    - **Skills Covered**: Lists and dictionaries, data manipulation, financial calculations.

+4. **Polygon Area Calculator** - Completed on **2/18/25**
+   - **Description**: A class-based program that models rectangles and squares, allowing for area, perimeter, and diagonal calculations, as well as shape visualization using ASCII art.
+It also determines how many times one shape can fit inside another.
+   - **Skills Covered**: Object-Oriented Programming (OOP) with class inheritance, algorithmic problem-solving, Method overriding, and polymorphism

 ## Technologies Used
 - Python 3.x
 - Built-in Python libraries